 The figure indicates that the content and context is more important than the length.
-Although, there is not much of a difference, you should pick the most appropriate keyword (or keywords) in your tweet as hashtag, and limit the length of characters below 15 in order to have better chances of getting a re-tweet.
+Although there is not much of a difference, you should pick the most appropriate keyword (or keywords) in your tweet as a hashtag, and limit the length of characters below 15 in order to have better chances of getting a retweet.

-- Links in a tweet increases overall chances of getting a retweet by 10%, and
+- Links in a tweet increases overall chances of getting a retweet by 10%

-- It will increase the chances of getting a favorite by only 2%.
+- Links will increase the chances of getting a like by only 2%.

-In depth analysis for the chances of retweets indicates that; in lower social authority level, tweets with links have no significance; however, the significance improves in the moderate level, and goes down again in high authority zone.
+In-depth analysis for the chances of retweets indicates that in lower social authority levels, tweets with links have no significance.
+However, the significance improves in the moderate levels, and goes down again in the high authority zone.

-Expectancy of favorite is quite low on tweets with links.
-In fact, it is negative in low social authority zone.
+Expectancy of likes is quite low on tweets with links.
+In fact, it is negative in the low social authority zone.

 Suitable Time of Day

-The figure below shows that the chances of getting at least one retweet remain below 40% throughout the day.
+The graphic below shows that the chances of getting at least one retweet remain below 40% throughout the day.

 People always tend to tweet during working hours, according to their own time zones.
 This is the reason why one cannot identify “the best time of the day” to tweet.
 This particular analysis is not based on specific time zones.
 The volume of tweets surely varies with the time of the day.

-This figure indicates that twitter is a broader platform with user-presence 24/7.
-Therefore, you should not be worried about tweeting on specific hours of the day, until your content is for specific region or country where time zone becomes important.
+This figure indicates that Twitter is a broader platform with user-presence 24/7.
+Therefore, you should not be worried about tweeting on specific hours of the day, until your content is not for a specific region or country where time zone becomes important.

 Tweets with Mentions

-Mentions are the names of the people included in tweet, just like tags on Facebook.
-Following figure shows the impact of mentions to get at least one Re-tweet.
+Mentions are the names of the people included in the tweet, just like tags on Facebook.
+The following graphic shows the impact of mentions on getting at least one retweet.

-Going deeper, the results indicate that Mentions help tweets from 1 – 9 authority get up to 4 re-tweets or replies, whereas, the line remains at or below one re-tweet/reply for higher social authority levels.
+Going deeper, the results indicate that Mentions help tweets from 1 – 9 authorities get up to 4 retweets or replies, whereas, the line remains at or below one retweet/reply for higher social authority levels.

-What marketers should understand is the fact that there is no one secret recipe of creating a viral content.
+What marketers should understand is the fact that there is no one secret recipe for creating viral content.
 What has worked for someone might be a total failure for you.
-Social Media, especially Twitter is a diverse platform where knowing your customers and audience is the key to success.
-Understanding the tools of Twitter is also very important as it is very different from other platforms like Facebook or Google+ etc.
+Social media, especially Twitter is a diverse platform where knowing your customers and audience is the key to success.
+Understanding the tools of Twitter is also very important as it is very different from other platforms like Facebook, Instagram, TikTok, etc.

-This study looks at the tweets in aggregated manner, regardless of the subject matter and the context.
+This study looks at the tweets in an aggregated manner, regardless of the subject matter and the context.
 What really drives people is the content of your tweet.
-So, make sure select the most appropriate content for your tweet while using hashtags, links or mentions to generate re-tweets and favorites.
+So, make sure to select the most appropriate content for your tweet while using hashtags, links and mentions to generate retweets and likes.

-However, images play a vital role in increasing Twitter engagement, along with the character length of your tweet.
-At the same time, make sure that the image you include must match the content.
+That said, images do play a vital role in increasing Twitter engagement, along with the character length of your tweet.
+So make sure that the images you include match the content and provide additional value.